How to Write a Satire Essay: Guide and Examples

 Choose Your Satirical Devices

 With your target, mode, and argument established, decide which satirical devices will do the most work.
-A sustained ironic persona (like Swift’s) requires irony throughout.
-An absurdist proposal requires hyperbole that escalates consistently.
+A sustained ironic persona requires irony throughout.
+An absurdist proposal requires escalating hyperbole.
 A genre parody requires meticulous knowledge of the genre being imitated.
-Make deliberate choices about which devices serve your specific argument — don’t just grab whatever produces the most immediate laughs.
-And plan variety: an essay that uses only sarcasm for 1,000 words becomes unreadable.
-Essay transitions in satire serve the additional purpose of managing shifts between devices — a transition from irony to understatement to juxtaposition should feel natural rather than mechanical.
+Make deliberate choices — don’t just grab whatever produces the most immediate laughs.
+Plan for variety too: an essay using only sarcasm for 1,000 words becomes unreadable.

 5